apache/dolphinscheduler/docs/docs/en/guide/project/workflow-definition.md

 - `Parallel`: If there are multiple instances of the same workflow definition, execute the instances in parallel.
 - `Serial Wait`: If there are multiple instances of the same workflow definition, execute the instances in serial.
-- `Serial Discard`: If there are multiple instances of the same workflow definition, discard the later ones.
+- `Serial Discard`: If there are multiple instances of the same workflow definition, discard the later ones and kill the current running ones.
 - `Serial Priority`: If there are multiple instances of the same workflow definition, execute the instances according to the priority in serial.

 ![workflow-execution-type](../../../../img/new_ui/dev/project/workflow-execution-type.png)